Particular/docs.particular.net/samples/handler-ordering-by-interface/sample.md

 ## NServiceBus.HandlerOrdering

-This sample uses the community run serializer [NServiceBus.HandlerOrdering](https://github.com/SimonCropp/HandlerOrdering).
 This extension allows a more expressive way to [Order Handlers](/nservicebus/handlers/handler-ordering.md).

 HandlerOrdering allows the dependency between handlers to be expressed via interfaces and the resulting order is derived at runtime.